Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 Campsites at this park are only available on a first-come, first-served basis.
 Unlike most other Lower Mainland provincial parks, you can’t reserve sites here in advance.
 Also, the sites are small and not suitable for large RVs.
 Regular-sized truck-style campers, though, are generally okay.

 Whereas most other provincial parks charge by the site, at Stawamus Chief the charge is per person.
-As of the spring of 2024, the cost is $10 per person over the age of 6.
+As of the summer of 2024, the cost is $10 per person over the age of 6.
 This means that it is less expensive than most other places if there are only one or two people in your party.
 If there are four or more, then it is more expensive.
 Payment is by cash.

 For more information see our article about Stawamus Chief Provincial Park.